Kenneth William Beecher

 Circuit Judge Bruce Embrey ordered medium security for Beecher, who will receive jail time credit form Jan.
 11, the day he was arrested.

-14. Court: Appeal trial: convicted for murdering his parents, Wayne and Lydia Beecher. on 13 Mar 1991 in Indianapolis, Marion, IN.
+14. Court: Appeal trial: convicted for murdering his parents, Wayne and Lydia Beecher.
+On 13 Mar 1991 in Indianapolis, Marion, IN.
 BEECHER v.
 STATE

 NO. 52A02-8902-CR-0067.